d-henn/tfc-variables-by-environment/yaml/README.md

 Since you can no longer use `terraform.workspace` for meaningful input, you can supply your own custom variable that will denote which workspace has been chosen.
 In this example, that variable is defined as `variable "tf_workspace" {...}`.
 To supply the variable, you can simply add it into your workspace variables in Terraform Cloud/Terraform Enterprise like so.

+1. Select workspace in question.
+2. Navigate to `Variables`.
+3. Add / Edit variables under `Terraform Variables` section.
+    1. Make the key whatever you are using to distinguish the workspace on, e.g `tf_workspace`.
+    2. Make the value the workspace, e.g, `test`.

 ![tf_workspace](./docs/tf_workspace.png)

 ## Interpolate workspace for config